 Marbling is the flecks and streaks of white fat you find distributed throughout the meat.
 In general, the higher the degree of marbling, the more tender, juicy, and flavorable the meat will be.

-Consequently, higher grade meats come at a higher cost.
+Consequently, higher-grade meats come at a higher cost.
 Age also plays an important part.
-Beef is best in flavor and texture when cattle is between 18 and 24 months old, so the grading favors younger animals.
+Beef is best in flavor and texture when cattle are between 18 and 24 months old, so the grading favors younger animals.

 There are eight distinct grades of beef recognized by the USDA.
 In order of descending quality they are:

-The lowest grades, cutter and canner, are used in disgusting things like potted meat and those meat sticks you find in the gas station.
-Let’s look a little closer at the three primary grades of meat you’ll likely to be selecting from.
+The lowest grades, cutter, and canner are used in disgusting things like potted meat and those meat sticks you find in the gas station.
+Let’s look a little closer at the three primary grades of meat you’ll likely be selecting from.

 USDA Prime beef